Disability for Charcot-Marie-Tooth: Social Security Benefits

 Charcot-Marie-Tooth syndrome is a genetic disorder that affects your peripheral nerves, which are any nerves outside your brain and spine.
+Damage to these nerves can lead to muscle weakness and muscle atrophy, particularly in the lower limbs.

 Disabling Symptoms of Charcot-Marie-Tooth